Active-set Methods for Submodular Minimization Problems: Ordered Partitions and Isotonic Regression

-{\em Relationship with divide-and-conquer algorithm.} When starting from the trivial ordered partition $\mathcal{A} = (V)$, then we exactly obtain a parallel version of the divide-and-conquer algorithm~\cite{groenevelt1991two}, that is, the isotonic regression problem in (a) is always solved without using the constraints of monotonicity, i.e., there are no merges in (b), and thus in (c), it is not necessary to re-solve the problems where nothing has changed.
+{\it Relationship with divide-and-conquer algorithm.} When starting from the trivial ordered partition $\mathcal{A} = (V)$, then we exactly obtain a parallel version of the divide-and-conquer algorithm~\citep{groenevelt1991two}, that is, the isotonic regression problem is always solved without using the constraints of monotonicity, i.e., there are no merges, it is not necessary to re-solve the problems where nothing has changed.
 This shows that the number of iterations is then less than $n$.

 The key added benefits in our formulation is the possibility of warm-starting, which can be very useful for building paths of solutions with different weights on the total variation.
 This is also useful for decomposable functions where many TV oracles are needed with close-by inputs.
 See experiments in \mysec{experiments}.

-\subsection{Proof of convergence}
+\subsection{Proof of Convergence}